Curry Leaf Cafe, Kemptown: Serving up small plates with big flavours

 Curry Leaf Cafe, Kemptown

-*Photos supplied by Curry Leaf Cafe but this meal was NOT complimentary and paid in full.
+*Photos supplied by Curry Leaf Cafe but our meal was paid for in full by us.